R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 Data shows that there is an inverse correlation between the Taxonomic Discrepancy Rate and the AUC of the malignancy suspicion index, which is to be expected.
 Still, there is an impressive jump in accuracy in 2023.

 It was not really so bad before 2023.
 It's just that prior to 2023, the malignancy probability included both malignant and premalignant.
-Since 2023, malignancy scores only account for malignant ICD classes.
+Since 2023, malignancy scores only account for malignant ICD categories.

 Classification of pigmented lesions

-This can be attributed to the current heterogeneity of the image dataset used to train the image recognition processor, which includes a higher percentage of images of pigmented lesions than other ICD classes.
+This can be attributed to the current heterogeneity of the image dataset used to train the image recognition processor, which includes a higher percentage of images of pigmented lesions than other ICD categories.

 Metric name | Value (pigmented lesions) |